 1995: Researchers determined the structure of IFN-gamma bound to its cell surface receptor.
 This discovery resulted in a U.S. Presidential Medal in 1996.

-1997: Joined the National Comprehensive Cancer Network (NCCN), a not-for-profit alliance of 21 of the world’s leading cancer centers dedicated to improving the quality and effectiveness of care provided to patients with cancer.
+1997: Joined the National Comprehensive Cancer Network (NCCN), a not-for-profit alliance of the world’s leading cancer centers dedicated to improving the quality and effectiveness of care provided to patients with cancer.

 1999: Designed first clinical trial to combine Rituxan (monoclonal antibody) with chemotherapy for non-Hodgkin’s lymphoma which is now the standard of care in lymphoma.

 1999: Conducted the first phase I vaccine trial of r-vaccinia virus expressing cancer antigen in humans as a vaccine therapy in colon cancer.